NoobishSVK/fm-dx-webserver/README.md

 - 📡 **Cross-Platform:** Works seamlessly across different platforms.

 ##  Features to be added
-- **Low-latency streaming**: Currently planned a feature similar to WebSDRs.
+- **Low-latency streaming**: Currently planned as a feature similar to WebSDRs to provide a zero-delay audio using your browser.
--
+- **Pre-compiled app version**: Currently planned right after finishing the low-latency streaming feature.

 ## Getting Started